mkotte/Planr/README.md

 * Templates for project boards (seeded information)
 * Light / Dark switch
 * Logo / Branding designs
+* Alert's of completed tasks etc

+### Difficulties / Uncharted Territories
+* Updating for multiples user's
+* Login authentication's, how to store the information
+* Drag and Drop Functionality
+* HandleBars Frame
+* Project Scope

 If group is on board, task's need to be discussed and assigned based on priority.